congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

 1. Newsletter Policy CMS Block: Here user will add the news letter privacy policy content related CMS block id.
 And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-13 part**
 1. SMS Policy CMS Block: Here user will add the SMS privacy policy content related CMS block id.
 And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-15 part**
 1. DM Policy CMS Block: Here user will add the DM privacy policy content related CMS block id.
 And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-17 part**
+1. Terms and Services Policy CMS Block: Here user will add the Terms and services policy content related CMS block id.
+And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-17 part**
 1. SMS Verification Enable: Here user admin can enable disable SMS verification.
 In case sms verification is disabled then during SMS verification 1234 will be the verification code.